If you are a professional, you may have come across the term “attestation” on numerous occasions.

 Understanding the procedure for each type of attestation can help avoid delays and complications in international dealings:

-• MOFA Attestation: After the necessary attestations from local and national authorities, the document needs validation from the MOFA of the destination country, ensuring full compliance with their legal requirements.
+- MOFA Attestation: Once you have completed the necessary attestation procedures with local and national government offices, the document is now ready to receive validation from the MOFA of the destination country and will thus be guaranteed full compliance with their legal requirements.

 Practical Application and Examples